Impact of the COVID-19 pandemic on education

+As of early 2025, academic recovery from pandemic-related disruptions remained slow and uneven across many regions.
+While some data indicated modest gains in mathematics proficiency since 2022, progress in reading often lagged significantly or showed continued decline in certain areas.
+Experts noted that, at current rates, full academic recovery could take several more years, with average student achievement still behind pre-pandemic levels.

 Past school closures

 Efforts to slow the spread of COVID-19 through non-pharmaceutical interventions and preventive measures such as social-distancing and self-isolation have prompted the widespread closure of primary, secondary, and tertiary schooling in over 100 countries.

-Previous outbreaks of infectious diseases have prompted widespread school closings around the world, with varying levels of effectiveness.
+Previous outbreaks of infectious diseases have prompted, widespread school closings around the world, with varying levels of effectiveness.
 Mathematical models have shown that transmission may be delayed by closing schools.
 However, effectiveness depends on the contacts children maintain outside of school.

 School closures appear effective in decreasing cases and deaths, particularly when enacted promptly.
 If school closures occur late relative to an outbreak, they are less effective and may not have any impact at all.
 Additionally, in some cases, the reopening of schools after a period of closure has resulted in increased infection rates.
 As closures tend to occur concurrently with other interventions such as public gathering bans, it can be difficult to measure the specific impact of school closures.

 During the 1918–1919 influenza pandemic in the United States, school closures and public gathering bans were associated with lower total mortality rates.
 Cities that implemented such interventions earlier had greater delays in reaching peak mortality rates.
 Schools closed for a median duration of 4 weeks according to a study of 43 US cities' response to the Spanish Flu.
 School closures were shown to reduce morbidity from the Asian flu by 90% during the 1957–58 outbreak, and up to 50% in controlling influenza in the US, 2004–2008.